nugaa/sharelist/README.md

 # ShareList

-A new Flutter application todo list
+A new Flutter application todo list, can be shared among users.